 Principal crops are corn, soybeans and wheat.
 Secondary crops include hay, barley, tree fruits (apples, peaches, pears), vegetables and berries.

 Agriculture's contribution to the local economy is significant.
-According to data published by the Maryland Department of Agriculture's Statistics Service for the year 2000, Cecil County produced a grand total of $19,843,145 million in wholesale value.
-Of this amount, $12,958,145 represents barley, corn for grain, soybeans, winter wheat, and dry hay, and $6,885,000 represents dairy cows.
+According the United States Department of Agriculture data published by the Maryland Department of Agriculture's Statistics Service for the year 2012, Cecil County produced Products Sold with a market value total of $113,815,000 - Crop Sales, 60%, total $68,642,000 and Livestock Sales, 40%, total $45,173,000.

 Not included in the above figures are crops such as tree fruit, small fruit, squash and pumpkins, vegetables, Christmas trees, greenhouse and nursery stock, and livestock ventures such as sheep and wool, chickens and eggs, hogs, beef cattle and horses.

-The county is well adapted for raising horses and has several large standardbred and thoroughbred farms and many smaller farms producing horses for racing and pleasure.
+The county is well suited for raising horses and has several large Standardbred and Thoroughbred farms and many smaller farms producing horses for racing and pleasure.